 One of the next most important things is to learn how to manage classroom behavior.
 If you want details, read this post here!

-You want to show them that you understand their needs… this is accomplished when you teach them engaging content in a way that keeps them involved and treats them like a kid, not an adult.
+You want to show your kiddos that you understand their needs… this is accomplished when you teach them engaging content in a way that keeps them involved and treats them like a kid, not an adult.

 - They have to use their voice for a purpose instead of interrupting me